Eighth win in a row for Marquez at Sachsenring

-BERLIN Honda's Marc Marquez continued his reign as 'King of the Sachsenring' with an eighth successive win at the German Grand Prix that sent him back to the top of the MotoGP championship standings on Sunday.
+BERLIN (Reuters) - Honda's Marc Marquez extended his reign as 'King of the Sachsenring' with an eighth successive win at the German Grand Prix that sent him back on top of the MotoGP championship standings on Sunday.

 The Spaniard, who has also started eight times in a row from pole position in Germany, was pushed hard by local hero Jonas Folger who finished a stirring second for the non-works Yamaha Tech3 team.

-Folger, who started fifth, became the first German to stand on the podium in his home grand prix in the MotoGP era.
+Folger, a rookie who started fifth, became the first German to stand on the podium in his home grand prix in the MotoGP era with his first top-three finish since graduating from the Moto2 class.

 Dani Pedrosa, Marquez's team mate and compatriot, finished a distant third.